xillenburg/loot-table/README.md

 # Loot Table Analyzer - Setup Instructions

+## Note
+### I did not implement a generic backend features like **"user login"** as this website does not need it.
+The entire backend feature is a simple **"backend finds the images in its folder and sends them back to show on your screen."**

 ## You can either run my website LOCALLY **OR** use my deployed [website ](https://loot-table.onrender.com)
 ### Proceed to the `new` branch for further instructions